pritam1629/bodo-demo/README.md

 # bodo-demo
-this is my first github repository author is pritam rakshit
+this is my first github repository.
+Author is pritam rakshit